seapagan/mchdir/README.md

 It's true that you can do the same thing with a simple shell function or alias!
-However, this project is a demonstration of how to create a command-line tool in Rust that provides shell integration.
+However, this project is a demonstration of how to create a command-line tool in Rust that provides (and installs!) shell integration.
 It will also probably get more features in the future.

 ### Why the need for shell integration too?